SafiyaMulla/springboot-transaction-app/README.md

 ## Overview

-This application is a rewards points system that allows retailers to manage and calculate reward points for their customers based on their purchases.
-Customers earn points based on transaction amounts with specific rules.
+This application is a rewards points system that allows retailers to calculate reward points for their customers based on their purchases.
+Customers earn points based on transaction amounts with specific condition.

 ## Features